PhantomPilots/AutoFarming/README.md

 - [X] Make them work in 4k monitors.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The AutoFarmers core is licensed under the MIT License; see [LICENSE](LICENSE).

+Optional compiled extensions under `scripts/vendor/` may carry their own license.
+A bundle's own license file governs that bundle and is excluded from the root MIT grant.
+Those extensions are distributed as native binaries; their implementation source is not part of this public repository.